Lean East shares five similarities between Lean and Agile.

 Readers of our blog will be familiar with Lean fundamentals.
 Many of you have completed improvement projects or attended workshops such as our ‘Introduction to Lean Thinking’ course.
 Readers of our blog are past or current clients, or people we have connected with in LinkedIn Groups.
 (We recommend Lean Six Sigma and Operational Excellence as great sources of information and energy).

-Likewise, many of our readers will know that the goal of Lean is to maximize customer value by minimizing non-value-added “waste” in processes.
-Lean changes the focus of management from optimizing separate technologies, assets, and vertical departments to optimizing the flow of products and services across technologies and departments.
+Likewise, many of our readers know that the goal of Lean is to maximize customer value by minimizing non-value-added “waste” in processes.
+Lean changes the focus of management from optimizing separate technologies, assets, and vertical departments.
+Therefore, optimizing the flow of products and services across technologies and departments.

 No worries, we love Agile thinking!
-Members of our team have experience with Agile, including Raija from her work as a Business Analyst on a team providing software solutions to medicinal chemists and discovery pharmacologists.
+Members of our team have experience with Agile, including Raija from her work as a Business Analyst.
+For example, she worked on a team providing software solutions to medicinal chemists and discovery pharmacologists.

 No, Agile is not a threat.
 And no, Agile is not just for software.

-Let’s take a quick look at the origins of Agile and where we see how Agile and Lean are connected, synergistic, and share excellent sets of tools and values for Improvement.
+Let’s take a quick look at the origins of Agile.
+Let’s also see how Agile and Lean are connected, synergistic, and share excellent sets of tools and values for Improvement.